Council and Committees Shadowing Scheme

 We welcome up to two members each year to shadow each of our Committees.
 Shadowing members will be put in touch with a member of their desired committee and will have the choice of a correspondence-based relationship with the person they are shadowing or observing a meeting of the Committee with a debrief afterwards.
 We offer this flexible approach to facilitate as many members as possible to participate.
 We hold at least two meetings of each of our Committees each year, and Shadows are usually welcome to observe up to two meetings in the year.

 The Shadowing Scheme is a great opportunity to get a look into the inner working of the Society.
 Many members will be aware that Committees and Council exist, however will not necessarily know what they are letting themselves in for when they are nominated for elections.
-Our Shadowing Scheme is a very low impact way of finding out more, building a relationship with a current Council or Committee member, and essentially ‘trying before you buy’.
+Our Shadowing Scheme is a very low impact way of finding out more and building a relationship with a current Council or Committee member, so you can gain an understanding of how a role works before you consider applying for a position.
 We hope that by understanding the way our governing bodies work, more members will put themselves forward to participate in Society activities.

 Serving on Committees can bring huge benefits to your career and professional development.
 From exposing you to a wider range of views to giving you the opportunity to contribute to the shape of some of the Society’s activities and programmes, our Council and Committees are made up of change-making members who are invested in contributing to the microbiology community.